James Paget: Life

 In 1841, he was made surgeon to the Finsbury Dispensary, but this appointment did not give him any experience in the graver operations of surgery.
 He was appointed lecturer on general anatomy (microscopic anatomy) and physiology at the hospital in 1843, and warden of the hospital college then founded.
 For the next eight years, he lived within the walls of the hospital, in charge of about 30 students resident in the little college.
 Besides his lectures and his superintendence of the resident students, he had to enter all new students, to advise them how to work, and to manage the finances and the general affairs of the school.
 Thus, he was constantly occupied with the business of the school, and often passed a week, or more, without going outside the hospital gates.

 In 1844, he married Lydia North (d.1895), youngest daughter of the Rev. Henry North.
-In 1847, he was appointed an assistant-surgeon to the hospital, and Arris and Gale professor at the Royal College of Surgeons.
+In 1847, he was appointed an assistant surgeon to the hospital, and Arris and Gale professor at the Royal College of Surgeons.
 He held this professorship for six years and each year gave six lectures in surgical pathology.
 The first edition of these lectures, which were the chief scientific work of his life, was published in 1853 as Lectures on Surgical Pathology.
 He was elected a Fellow of the Royal Society in 1851.
 In October 1851, he resigned the wardenship of the hospital.
-He had now become known as a great physiologist and pathologist; he had done for pathology in England what Rudolf Virchow had done in Germany, but he had hardly begun to get into practice, and he had kept himself poor so he might pay his share of his father's debts, a task that took him 14 years to fulfill.
+He had now become known as a great physiologist and pathologist; he had done for pathology in England what Rudolf Virchow had done in Germany, but he had hardly begun to get into practice, and he had kept himself poor so he might pay his share of his father's debts, a task that took him 14 years to fulfil.

-Paget was the father of Sir John Paget (2nd Baronet); the Rt Revd Dr Francis Paget, Lord Bishop of Oxford; the Rt Revd Dr Luke Paget, Lord Bishop of Chester; and Stephen Paget, an English surgeon who first proposed the "seed and soil" theory of metastasis.
+Paget was the father of Sir John Paget (2nd Baronet); the Rt Revd Dr Francis Paget, Lord Bishop of Oxford; the Rt Revd Dr Luke Paget, Lord Bishop of Chester; and Stephen Paget, an English surgeon who first proposed the seed and soil theory of metastasis.

 Paget was friends with Charles Darwin and Thomas Henry Huxley.
 He was a committed Christian and maintained there was no conflict between religion and science.

-He was elected as a member of the American Philosophical Society in 1854.
+He was elected as a member of the American Philosophical Society in 1854 and was President of the Royal Medical and Chirurgical Society from 1875 to 1877.